sujith27pes/SDS_Auto_Works/README.md

 - A package manager such as npm or yarn
 - Basic knowledge of JavaScript and Three.js

+## Constraints

+-The car can be lifted only when it is centered
+-The car can be moved using WASD keys only after it is started -The car can be started only when the password '081003' is entered -The car can't be moved when it is raised

 ## Installation

 1. Clone the repository: